fcannizzaro/genshin-deck/README.md

 # Genshin Impact Daily for Stream Deck

-Show the current resin, the spiral abyss countdown (+ stars), teapot coins, commissions, expeditions, etc..
+Show the current resin, the spiral abyss countdown (+ stars), teapot coins, commissions, expeditions, etc ...

+> At this moment this plugin works only with **GENSHIN IMPACT GLOBAL**

 ## Installation